LukeTeaKirk/UnifiedCameraPipeline/README.md

 Preventing the widespread of doctored pictures/videos of mob lyncing inducing activities;
 Digital notary without having to divulge private information;
 Alternative no cost scenerio when backend in based on a blockchain;

+Notes: Server Side not integrated as of yet.